cam39porter/tangle/graph-database/README.md

 stable/neo4j    0.5.0   Neo4j is the worlds leading graph database
 ```

-6. We are now going to deploy our Neo4j cluster with auth disabled for development by running `./helm install stable/neo4j --name neo-helm --wait --set authEnabled=false`
+6. We are now going to deploy our Neo4j cluster with auth disabled for development by running `./helm install stable/neo4j --name neo4j-helm --wait --set authEnabled=false`

 ```sh
 NAME:   neo-helm